sc-zhang/BarcodePHP/README.md

-# A PHP class for generating EAN 8/13 barcode
+# A PHP library for generating EAN 8/13 barcode

 ### Usage
 * Generate image url like below